S2E/s2e/README.md

 libvmi relies on libelf and libdwarf to do the actual debug info parsing.

 libvmi can be used by S2E plugins.
+Currently the following file formats are
+supported:

+* PE
+* DECREE
+* ELF